rstudio/tfruns/README.md

 copy_run_files("runs/2017-09-24T10-54-00Z", to = "saved-model")
 ```

-You can also use the `copy_run()` function to export a run directory.
+You can also use the `copy_run()` function to export a run directory in it's entirety.
 Note that this function will accept any number of runs.
 For example, this code exports all run directories with an evaluation accuracy greater than 0.98 to a "best-runs" directory:

 ``` r
 copy_run(ls_runs(eval_acc >= 0.98), to = "best-runs")